michael2012z/BitBible/markdown/KJV/files/Ps.md

 4. He that sitteth in the heavens shall laugh: the Lord shall have them in derision.

-5. Then shall he speak unto them in his wrath, and vex them in his sore displeasure.vex: or, trouble
+5. Then shall he speak unto them in his wrath, and vex them in his sore displeasure.

-6. Yet have I set my king upon my holy hill of Zion.set: Heb. anointedupon…: Heb. upon Zion, the hill of my holiness
+6. Yet have I set my king upon my holy hill of Zion.

-7. I will declare the decree: the Lord hath said unto me, Thou art my Son; this day have I begotten thee.the decree: or, for a decree
+7. I will declare the decree: the Lord hath said unto me, Thou art my Son; this day have I begotten thee.

 8. Ask of me, and I shall give thee the heathen for thine inheritance, and the uttermost parts of the earth for thy possession.